OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:43

-Now these are the kings who reigned in the land of Edom before any king reigned over the sons of Israel:
+Now these are the kings who reigned in the land of Edom before any king ruled over the sons of Israel:
 Bela the son of Beor, and the name of his city was Dinhabah.

 ## 1 Chronicles 1:44

-When Bela died, Jobab the son of Zerah of Bozrah became king in his place.
+Upon the death of Bela, Jobab the son of Zerah of Bozrah succeeded him as king.

 ## 1 Chronicles 1:45

-When Jobab died, Husham of the land of the Temanites became king in his place.
+After Jobab's death, Husham of the land of the Temanites took the throne.

 ## 1 Chronicles 1:46